The-Portal-Bot/Documentation/portal-website/docs/commands.md

 :::note

-Note that if no time is given your focued channel will have a 5 minute life
+If duration is not specified the channel will live until everyone has left

 :::